En Thangachi Padichava: Production

 The film's shooting was held in Pollachi.
 It was P. Vasu's first solo direction in Tamil.

 Soundtrack

 The soundtrack was composed by Gangai Amaran, who also wrote the lyrics.
 It is his 100th film as composer.

 Release and reception

 En Thangachi Padichava was released on 15 July 1988, and became a success, running for over 100 days in theatres.
 NKS of The Indian Express wrote, "It's a difficult thing to comment on a patchwork quilt of this sort, which is what commercial films are."
+Jayamanmadhan of Kalki wrote the film is watchable due to the way the old story is presented.

 Remakes

 En Thangachi Padichava was remade in Telugu as Muddula Mavayya (1989), in Hindi as Aaj Ka Arjun (1990), and in Kannada as Ravimama (1999).